Vector35/arch-x86/readme.md

 # arch-x86
 This is the x86 plugin that ships with Binary Ninja.

+## Contributing

+If you're interested in contributing when you submit your first PR, you'll receive a notice from [CLA Assistant](https://cla-assistant.io/) that allows you to sign our [Contribution License Agreement](https://binary.ninja/cla.pdf) online.

 ## Building

 Building the architecture plugin requires `cmake` 3.13 or above.
 You will also need the